Skip to main content Link Search Menu Expand Document (external link)

 Unloading Sounds

-In Game::UnloadData delete all the cached sounds with Mix_FreeChunk: https://wiki.libsdl.org/SDL_mixer/Mix_FreeChunk.
+In Game::UnloadData delete all the sounds in the map with Mix_FreeChunk: https://wiki.libsdl.org/SDL2_mixer/Mix_FreeChunk, and then clear the map.

 Sound Effects